 Why the Tool Truck Is Designed to Keep You Broke

-The tool truck shows up every Friday.
-The driver knows your name, asks about your weekend, and casually mentions the new ratchet that just came in.
+The tool truck shows up every week.
+The driver knows your name, asks about your weekend, and casually puts the newest ratchet in your hand.
 "Only $15 a week."
-You're holding it before you've done the math.
-That's not an accident.
-It's a business model designed with surgical precision.
+You are holding it before you have done the math.
+That is not an accident.
+It is a business model, and it is built to keep you spending.

 How the Model Works

 Snap-on, Matco, and Mac Tools are publicly traded or private-equity-backed companies with sophisticated sales strategies.
-The tool truck isn't just convenient — it's a delivery mechanism for easy credit in an environment engineered for impulse purchases:
+The tool truck is not just convenient — it is a delivery mechanism for easy credit in an environment engineered for impulse purchases:

 - Weekly visits.
 High frequency creates habitual buying.
-Every Friday, the temptation resets.
+Every week, the temptation resets.
+No other creditor in your life shows up at your workplace with new products in hand.

 - In-person, in your workspace.
-You can hold the tool, feel it, see it next to the job you're currently working on.
-Online shopping can't compete with that impulse trigger.
+You can hold the tool, feel it, see it next to the job you are currently working on.
+That is the most powerful sales trigger there is.

 Tool truck financing terms vary, but many accounts carry effective interest rates of 15-20% or higher when you factor in the pricing premium.
-That $500 ratchet?
-It costs $350 at a retail store.
-On the truck with payments, you might pay $600+ over time.
-The convenience premium is real and it's steep.
+That $500 ratchet on the truck might cost $350 retail.
+With weekly payments over time, you could end up paying $600+.
+The convenience premium is real and it is steep.

 The Replacement Cycle